-This course will be useful to design engineers, manufacturing engineers, product designers, research engineers, research scientists, managers, VPs of product development and manufacturing, and technology and innovation strategists, from industries such as aerospace, medical devices, automotive, electronics, consumer products, energy, and robotics.
-Participants may come from any organization broadly focused on advanced materials and manufacturing, or in a position to utilize or realize the value of AM.
+This course will be useful to design engineers, manufacturing engineers, product designers, research engineers, research scientists, managers, VPs of product development and manufacturing, and technology and innovation strategists, from industries such as aerospace, automotive, medical devices, electronics, consumer products, energy, and robotics.
+The course material is accessible for those new to AM, yet highly comprehensive and valuable for those who already have significant experience with AM.

 Day 1: (9.30 am - 5.30 pm)

 - Introduction to additive manufacturing (AM)

 - AM technology and market landscape

 - Hands-on lab: Anatomy of AM machines